belee-aim/megamind/CODEBASE_OVERVIEW.md

     -   `wiki_agent_node`: The entry point and primary node of the wiki workflow.
 It uses the `search_wiki` tool to answer user queries.
     -   `document_agent_node`: The entry point and primary node of the document search workflow.
 It uses the `search_document` tool to answer user queries.

+#### `role_generation_graph.py`

+This workflow generates ERPNext role permissions based on a user's description by finding a similar existing role and adapting its permissions.

+-   **Flow**: Multi-node workflow that finds related roles, generates permissions, and describes them in human-readable format.
+-   **Non-streaming**: Unlike other graphs, this one uses `ainvoke()` instead of streaming, returning a complete response at once.

 ### `src/megamind/graph/nodes/`

 This directory contains the functions that define the logic for each node in the graphs.
 Each subdirectory corresponds to a specific workflow or a set of shared nodes.